Understanding personal tax credits

 - Tax credit for IRA and retirement plan contributions (the retirement savings contribution, or "savers" credit)

-- Health insurance premium assistance credit (not available prior to 2014)
+- Health insurance premium assistance credit

 If you would like more information on personal tax credits, contact your tax advisor or log on to the IRS website at www.irs.gov.